Fratelli Perata Winery

 1 tsp. cinnamon

-3 eggs (2 1/2 if extra large)
+3 eggs (2 1/2 if jumbo, see note below)

 1 TB vanilla extract

+Preheat oven to 325 degrees Farenheit.
 In a medium bowl, mix the dry ingredients.
-In the bowl of a mixer, whisk the eggs and extracts.
-Add the dry ingredients to the eggs and mix with mixer until just combined.
-Add nuts and cranberries and mix until incorporated.
+In the bowl of a mixer, beat the eggs until foamy then mix in the extracts.
+Slowly add the dry ingredients to the eggs and mix with mixer until just combined.
+Add nuts then cranberries and mix until incorporated.
+[It seems like when dry ingredients are mixed the day before, the mix comes out much drier and easier to work.
+Though it could be the weather, has worked that way over many different prep dates months apart.]

 Bake the logs at 325 degrees Farenheit for 30 min.